 In May 2011 the project received £90,000 from Gretchen Bauta, a private Canadian benefactor, with an additional £30,000 in 'Gift Match' funding from the Government.
 This money is funding a further four years of research.
 At the same time, Mrs Bauta donated CAN$90,000 to Prof Peter Pope, to provide support for the 'Carbonear Project' over the next three years.

 Francesco Guidi Bruscoli, 'John Cabot and his Italian Financiers', Historical Research, 85 (August, 2012).
-Copies of this article, which was first published online In April 2012, will be available for free until October 2012.
+Published online in April 2012.

 Evan T. Jones, 'Henry VII and the Bristol expeditions to North America: the Condon documents', Historical Research, 83 (August, 2010).
 Copies of this article, which was published online in August 2009, are available for free from the journal.